Click on the pictures for a larger version

 So - alcohol companies, including many owned by tobacco manufacturers, have courted lesbian and gay consumers for decades, but only in the 90s have tobacco companies followed suit.

 In addition to their loyalty and known high(er) discretionary incomes, studies consistently found substantially higher smoking rates among LGBT than among heterosexuals.
 Health professionals are not surprised: the pressures that result in teenage smoking - self-esteem issues and the need for peer acceptance, the need for rebellion and liberation, the development of style and individuality - are even stronger for LGBT struggling with their sexuality.
+More than 30,000 LGBT+ people die from tobacco-related diseases in the US each year.
+LGBT+ adults aged 18 and 24 are nearly twice as likely to use tobacco as their heterosexual counterparts.

 It's not surprising, therefore, that tobacco companies would consider lesbians and gays to be a perfect niche market - after being beaten back in its controversial efforts to woo blacks and women.
 It's even less surprising that Philip Morris would lead the way; the company began noticing the lesbian and gay community in 1990 after a boycott by the ACT UP (AIDS Coalition to Unleash Power) over Philip Morris' support of Senator Jesse Helms, resulting in increased tobacco industry contributions to AIDS organizations.
 In 1994, Philip Morris was the number one contributor to the Gay Men’s Health Crisis ($150,000.
 RJR gave $50,000) and had contributed more than $14 million to HIV/AIDS efforts in the US since 1986.
 They named lesbian activist Billie Jean King to its board of directors in 1999.